UNSAT Solver Synthesis via Monte Carlo Forest Search: Knuth Synthesis

 \subsubsection{Rollout Policy $\rolloutpolicy$}

-At each state $s$, $\rolloutpolicy$ can be described via two cases: (1) if $s$'s sibling $s^{sib}$ played an action (i.e. $\steppolicy(\state^{sib})\neq \emptyset)$ then $\rolloutpolicy(\state)$returns the cumulative reward at $s^{sib}$, ensuring that the reward estimates at any given node reflect the correct Knuth estimate ; (2) no action was played at $s$ or its sibling because $s$ is at depth $\length$.
+At each state $s$, $\rolloutpolicy$ can be described via two cases: (1) if $s$'s sibling $s^{sib}$ played an action (i.e. $\steppolicy(\state^{sib})\neq \emptyset)$ then $\rolloutpolicy(\state)$ returns the cumulative reward at $s^{sib}$, ensuring that the reward estimates at any given node reflect the correct Knuth estimate; (2) no action was played at $s$ or its sibling because $s$ is at depth $\length$.
 In this case our rollout policy $\rolloutpolicy$ is to call the subsolver at a state $\satinstance^{*}$ at depth $\length$ of our Knuth sample.
 Rather than explicitly solving the subproblem at depth $\length$, we use a value network to access a much cheaper reward signal.
-This network is trained from an initial batch of subsolver calls and then retrained as we collect new, large batches of data, so its accuracy varies across time steps of a training run.
-We address the issue of an unreliable network by randomly deciding between calling the subsolver and calling our value network, with the probability depending on an online estimate of the value network’s accuracy.
+This network is trained from an initial batch of subsolver calls and then retrained as we collect new batches of data, so its accuracy varies across time steps of a training run.
+When the output of the network is too unreliable, its signal about the true number of decisions may be insufficient for policy learning.
+We address the issue of an unreliable network by randomly deciding between calling the subsolver or the value network, with the probability depending on an online estimate of the value network’s accuracy.
 Specifically, we track the mean multiplicative error $\epsilon$ of our value network over time by querying the value network with every subsolver call.
 For a user-defined accuracy threshold parameter $t$ (we use $t = 0.5$), we sample the value network with probability $1- \min(1, \epsilon / t)$, so that the probability of calling the subsolver halves as the error halves.